wattiau-rg/gen/04_useful.md

 ---

 <h4>Speeches and more</h4>
 We are very keen to incorporate British and French traditions in our wedding.
 So in addition to the wedding toasts, we will be having what the French call "animations, hon, hon".
-They are short pieces - sketches, song, musicals, games, videos etc. - prepared by willing guests for the bride, the groom and the other guests.
-If you are keen to so, please contact Joël Gay (joel.gay01+gwed(at)gmail.com).
+They are short pieces - sketches, songs, musicals, games, videos etc. - prepared by willing guests for the bride, the groom and the other guests.
+If you are keen to so, please contact Joël Gay (joel.gay01+gwed at gmail.com).

 <h4>Should I make a week-end of it?</h4>